Table of Contents[Hide][Show]

 You’re going to make a cake anyway, so why not make it as full of nutrients as possible.
-Let me also just share with you that frosting made with raw butter is to die for!
+Let me also just share with you that butter frosting made with pastured, raw butter is to die for!

-You can even make your own powdered sugar with a whole sweetener like sucanat, date, or coconut sugar.
-Simply powderize it in your food processor or blender first and use that to blend with the raw butter for an amazing cake topping that will please everyone at the party!
+To make, simply powderize it in your food processor or blender first and use that to blend with the raw butter for an amazing cake topping that will please everyone at the party!

-2/3 cup grassfed butter, preferably raw and gently softened
+- 2/3 cup grassfed butter softened

-1/3 cup whole grassfed milk
+- 1/3 cup whole milk preferably grassfed

-2 tsp vanilla
+- 2 tsp vanilla extract

-Thoroughly powderize sucanat, coconut sugar, or date sugar in a food processor or blender, sift and measure into a bowl until desired quantity is reached and set aside.
+Thoroughly powderize whole sweetener of choice (sucanat, jaggery or coconut sugar) in a food processor or blender, sift and measure into a bowl until desired quantity is reached and set aside.

 In a large glass bowl, whip butter until creamy and fluffy.
 Gradually beat in 3 cups of the powdered sugar.

 Slowly beat in the milk and vanilla.
-Beat in the remaining sugar and add additional milk to obtain the desired spreading consistency to the frosting.
+Beat in the remaining sugar and add additional milk to obtain the desired spreading consistency to the butter frosting.